twelsh37/firecrawl-tests/firecrawl_1/README.md

-# First test - A Simple Confidence Check
+# Second test - A Simple Confidence Check of crawl_url
 In the previous example in firecrawl_0, we used scrape_url.
 This is a simple utility to pull a single URL.
 Form now on we will be using the much more configurable crawl_url lets carry out a quick confidence check to ensure firecrawl, and specificaly 'crawl_url', are functioning as expected.